“Napoleon I on his Imperial Throne” by Jean-Auguste Dominique Ingres

 As the recipient of the prestigious Prix de Rome, Ingres had to leave for Rome just days before the Paris Salon.
 Due to the adverse reception to his work, Ingres stayed in Rome after his patronage ended.
 He only returned to Paris in 1824 after the success of his painting, “Vow of Louis XXIII”.

-Napoleon I on his Imperial Throne” is currently in the collections of the Musée de l’Armée in Paris, France.
+Napoleon I on his Imperial Throne” is currently on display at the Musée de l’Armée in Paris, France.

 For more on Jean-Auguste Dominique Ingres, please visit his short biography here.